BABYMETAL announce 'Stay Home, Stay Metal' virtual gigs

-BABYMETAL have become the latest musicians to announce a series of virtual gigs as the coronavirus pandemic continues.
+BABYMETAL have become the latest musicians to announce that they’ll stream a series of gigs as the coronavirus pandemic continues.

-The Japanese metal band have announced the two virtual performances will take place on April 10 and 11 at 8pm JST (12pm BST) at the Tokyo Dome.
+The Japanese metal band have announced the two performances from 2016 will be streamed April 10 and 11 at 8pm JST (12pm BST).
 The performances will be streamed on Youtube.

 They added: “Let’s mosh’sh at home!”
 You can see the post below.